Legends (TV series): Broadcast

-On the 4th of February 2016, BBC First HD started airing the first episode of the second season of the series on OSN (Orbit Showtime Network).
+On February 4, 2016, BBC First HD started airing the first episode of the second season of the series on OSN (Orbit Showtime Network).

 Critical reception

 Legends scored 59 out of 100 on Metacritic based on 27 "mixed or average" reviews.
 The review aggregator website Rotten Tomatoes reported a 56% critics rating with an average rating of 6/10 based on 32 reviews.
 The website consensus reads: "Legends lacks originality, but derives watchability from Sean Bean's fine central performance".